 The first post-war commercial building to be completed in what would become Wedgwood’s business district at NE 85th Street, was a new storefront building which enclosed the old Hansen’s Tavern.
 In 1945 that tavern became the first business to take on the name which became the name of the neighborhood, “Wedgwood.”

 The first store in the new building adjacent to the Wedgwood Tavern was McVicar & Son Hardware.
-The McVicar family lived in northeast Seattle.
-Like the McVicars, in the 1940s and 1950s many other local people began to open stores, gas stations and various businesses in the new commercial district near the intersection of NE 85th Street.
+Like the McVicars who were residents of northeast Seattle, in the 1940s and 1950s many other local people began to open stores, gas stations and various businesses in the new commercial district near the intersection of NE 85th Street.

 The Copestick Building at 8611-13 35th Ave NE